 - Your online application screen will time out after 15 minutes of inactivity.
 If you are unable to complete your application in one sitting, click cancel to exit the application and save your work.

 - Use a personal, private email on your license application.
-Your WCU email will remain active and can be used if you prefer.
 This way you won’t need to update your email address if you change employers.

 - You must upload transcripts, applicable test scores, and pay a non-refundable processing fee to your online application.
 Other attachments may include Statement of Applicant documents (if applicable), work authorization (if not US citizen), and experience verification (if applicable).
 You can attach as many documents as apply.

-- Attachments can be in PDF, word document, or jpeg format.
-There is a size limit for attachments so some may need to be uploaded page by page.
+- It is recommended that attachments be in PDF format.
+There is a 2 MG size limit for attachments so some may need to be uploaded page by page.
+There is no limit on how many attachments can be uploaded.
 Each PAW Print (Print Anywhere @ Western) printers on campus enable students to scan documents.
 No fee is required to scan with PAW Print.

 - Your application can not be submitted until you make full payment of fees.
 Payment can only be made by VISA or MasterCard.